Bangladesh International School & College

 Bangladesh International School and College is a private school located in Mohakhali DOHS, Dhaka, Bangladesh.
 It is managed by the Bangladesh Army Station Headquarters, Dhaka Cantonment, Dhaka.
 The school was established in 1995 as a standard primary school, but the original plan was changed to an English medium school.

-As of 2024, the chairman of the governing body is Brigadier General Md Fabir, ndc, afwc, psc and the chief patron is Major General, Sheikh Mohammad Sarwar Hossain SUP, ndc, psc.
+As of 2022, the chairman of the governing body is Brig General Md Rafiqul Islam, ndc, afwc, psc and the chief patron is Major General, Sheikh Mohammad Sarwar Hossain SUP, ndc, psc.

 History

 The school was established on 14 March 1995 under the dynamic leadership of the founder Principal in Charge Mr. A K M Sufiur Rahman with only 27 students.

 The first H.S.C national curriculum batch of students started in 2011 with 15 students.
 The batch was inaugurated on 17 September 2011 and the school was renamed Bangladesh International School and College.

 Academic year and curriculum

 International curriculum

-Students in this curriculum are prepared for O-level and A-level exams under Edexcel and Cambridge, UK.
+Students in this curriculum are prepared for SSC and HSC, O-level and A-level exams under Edexcel and Cambridge, UK.